learning-zone/javascript-basics/README.md

 3. Multiple awaits will always run in sequential order under a same function.
 4. If a promise resolves normally, then await promisereturns the result.
 But in case of a rejection it throws the error, just if there were a throw statement at that line.
 5. Async function cannot wait for multiple promises at the same time.
-6. Performance issues can occur if using await after await as many times one statement doesn’t depend on the previous one.
+6. Performance issues can occur if using await after await as many times one statement doesn\’t depend on the previous one.

 ```javascript
 async function asyncFunction() {